Rena-nf/Rena-nf/README.md

 ---
 ##### My name is *Ren*, I goes by the name Monnaca or Reinna online.

-I'm a senior high school student from Indonesia, I'm currently learning to become a back end programmer.
+As of now I do Graphic design temporarily but I'm still learning on how to do back end programming
 ---
 ~ About Me ~